 This page explains:

-- who the affordable housing policy is designed to help
+- who the discounted market housing is designed to help

 - the level of discounts that can be expected

-- how to apply for an affordable home
+- how to apply for discounted market housing

-- the restrictions that apply when you decide to re-sell your affordable home
+- the restrictions that apply when you decide to re-sell discounted market housing

-What is the purpose of the affordable housing policy?
+What is the purpose of discounted market housing?

 High house prices mean that for many people buying a house in the Lancaster district is beyond their means.
 In 1999 we asked housing consultants to look at the problem of local housing affordability.
 They found that many hundreds of households in the Lancaster district do not earn enough to buy a house that matches their needs.